One-Way Ethernet Cable and Data Transfer

 tar cf - myfile | ncat -nu --send-only 192.168.7.14 8000

-After transfer, on the server we can test for presence and content of myfile:
+After the transfer, on the server we can test for presence and content of myfile:

 cd /tmp/SERVER